Malay language course in Singapore

 2. The Communication Confidence Gap: Why Language Matters

-• Worry about making mistakes
+• Fear of making mistakes while speaking

-• Lack of structured learning
+• Lack of structured and guided learning

-• Uncertainty about pronunciation
+• Uncertainty about correct pronunciation

-• Difficulty understanding native speakers
+• Difficulty in understanding native speakers during real conversations

 3. Structured Learning Builds a Strong Foundation